indurs/Hata/README.md

 # Hata
-Hata is a personal app.
-It will have features like Tasks,Reminders,Travel,Journal etc. Currently Tasks &amp; Reminders are under development.
+Hata is a personal app which is under development.
+It will have features like Tasks,Reminders,Travel,Journal etc. Each feature will be in a seperate module and can be reused.
-Each feature will be in a seperate module and can be resused
+Currently Tasks &amp; Reminders are under development.

 # Implementation
 Fully Jetpack Compose.
-Libraries used - Room,accompanist-navigation,animation,coroutines, hilt
+Libraries used - Room, accompanist-navigation, animation,coroutines, Hilt

 To try this app you need to download [Android Studio Arctic Fox](https://developer.android.com/studio).